xialvjun/rest2graphql/README.md

   // `apollo-server-koa Config`, but you can not control the `context`
   graphql: {
     // schema content or scheme file name like 'schema.gql'
-    // you can offer an array
+    // you can offer an array, so you can split the schema and resolvers to multiple file
     typeDefs: `
     type User {
       id: ID!